Naneshoru/Naneshoru/README.md

 -->

 - 🔭 I’m currently working on ... <br>
-  learning shortcuts
+  Using my 3-year Architecture grad experience to connect with the Front-end web development

 - 🌱 I’m currently learning ... <br>
-  Python
+  starting React Framework

 - 👯 I’m looking to collaborate on ... <br>
-  Angular framework projects
+  Angular/React framework projects

 - 💬 Ask me about ...
-  how I contributed for a school project to create a Homestay webpage <br>
-  The first idea: https://marvelapp.com/prototype/aggidd3/screen/69192331 <br>
+  how I contributed for a school project to create a Homestay webpage <br> (2020) The first idea: https://marvelapp.com/prototype/aggidd3/screen/69192331 <br>
   The repository: https://github.com/Room4You-BSI <br>
   The page: http://dev-room4you.frontend.s3-website.us-east-2.amazonaws.com/home <br>